Diarmait Mac Murchada: Exile and return

 Mac Murchada was devastated after the death of his youngest son, Conchobar, retreated to Ferns and died a few months later.

 Later reputation

 The scholar Áed Ua Crimthainn was probably Diarmait's court historian.
 In his Book of Leinster, Áed seems to be the first to set out the concept of the rí Érenn co fressabra, the "king of Ireland with opposition", later more widely adopted.
 This described Diarmait's ambitions and the achievements of his great-grandfather Diarmait mac Maíl na mBó.

 In Irish history books written after 1800, Diarmait Mac Murchada was often seen as a traitor, but his intention was not to aid an English invasion of Ireland, but rather to use Henry's assistance to become the High King of Ireland himself.
-The imperialism of the English, and later British, empire must not be placed anachronistically on the events of 1166.
-The adventurers who answered Diarmait's call for help were reacting to the opportunity for land and wealth.
-Henry II did not wish to invade Ireland, he was forced to react to earl Richard's aggrandisement.
-The counts of Strigoil had been supporters of King Stephen, and Henry II did not forget easily.

 Gerald of Wales, a Cambro-English cleric who visited Ireland in 1185 and whose uncles and cousins were prominent soldiers in the army of Strongbow, repeated their opinions of Mac Murchada: